 Junior ISAs are available for any child under 18 who doesn't already have a Child Trust Fund, and you can contribute up to £4,260 each tax year.

 Although gifts are not classed as a source of income, and therefore cannot put your child's earnings over the benefit thresholds, some benefits are dependent on the amount of savings you have in the bank.

 For example, if your child is currently receiving income support and your gift would see their savings increase to over £16,000, they could lose their benefits as a result.

-To avoid your son or daughter losing any income from benefits it makes sense to sit down and check if a gift you wish to give would cause any issues.
+To avoid your son or daughter losing any income from benefits, check if a gift you wish to give would cause any issues.